DefaultRisk.com the web's biggest credit risk modeling resource.

 • Portfolio thinning where the bespoke tranche references a sub-portfolio of an index.

 • Combination of portfolio enlargement and thinning.
-For example, tranche referencing a subset CDX and a subset of iTraxx.
+For example, tranche referencing a subset of CDX and a subset of iTraxx.

 JEL Classification: E43.